ceresnik/CodingArena/README.md

 ### Language
 Current version will only supports C# programming language.

-### Bot
-Implement bot AI which wins against other bots implemented by other players - programmers.

 ### Match
 Bots are qualified at the start of the match if player's implementations (assemblies) are present at the server's location from which the game engine loads the assemblies and tries to create bot strategy objects.